 Ambition is linked to outcomes.
 Ambition is also something that responds to your circumstances.
 Some people want to make changes on a global scale.
 For others dreams focused much closer to home might require no less stretch.

-Our book explores what is known and reckoned about ambition in New Zealand.
-We look at what underpins ambition and how people can become more ambitious.
-We discuss business ambition and the debate about how to boost exports and high wage jobs.
+We discuss how ambition might be linked to national economic performance, and to individual and societal wellbeing.
 We discuss questions of national identity and how our views on ambition might change as the New Zealand population changes.
 And we discuss challenges such as poverty and other things that get in the way of people setting and chasing goals for themselves and their families.

 We aim to increase awareness of the diversity of meanings of the word ambition and to help New Zealanders feel safe and inspired in setting bigger goals for themselves.
 We think being more ambitious with our dreams and goals could make us both more content as individuals and more successful as a country, without giving up the values that are important to us.

-We anticipate releasing the book in physical and digital formats by the end of 2018.
+The book will be released in physical and digital formats on the 8th of March 2019.

 About the Project

 The idea of this work is to make an enduring contribution to how New Zealanders understand themselves.
 Describing ambition more inclusively might make it less of a dirty word.
 By shining a light on our attitudes and behaviors, we can come to understand them, building a foundation for changing them over time.

 Our goal is to support a national conversation about ambition that encourages more New Zealanders to be more ambitious about more things: not just sport, or business, but family and community life, music and the arts, the environment and our wider wellbeing.

 This work is a private apolitical effort unaffiliated with any organisation.
 We are pursuing it because we think it is important and interesting.
 If you are interested in helping out, please get in touch.